oceanliu2018/Pima-Indian-Diabetes/README.md

 ##
 ## Number of Fisher Scoring iterations: 5
 ```
-Based on the significant features, we create a reduced model that only including glucose, bmi, and diabetes pedigree.
+Based on the significant features, we create a reduced model that only includes glucose, bmi, and diabetes pedigree.
 ```r
 log2 = glm(test~glucose+bmi+diabetes,data = clean.pima,family = binomial)
 summary(log2)